shushill/Prompt_Integrated_Application/README.md

 download the github repo and run application in the intelliJ ide.

-And, try: http://localhost:8081/api/v1/travel/frontend in the browser.
+And, try: http://localhost:8081/api/v1/travel/frontend in the browser (UI view).

+To see in the Json format, hit the url: http://localhost:8081/api/v1/travel/info